 controlled them with manipulation and guilt, have grown up lacking a social

-and so, when they experience these impulses for revenge, will not say openly to
+Consequently, when they experience these impulses for revenge, they will not say

 renounce them and rather than hurt others I desire to seek the good of others.

 Instead they will try to hide their impulses from othersand from